prathimacode-hub/ML-ProjectKart/Customer Income Segmentation Analysis/Model/README.md

 ### CONCLUSION
 As we can see in the diagram, that all of them are grouped into 5 categories properly, which are also giving proper predictions on known as well as unknown data.
+Tried logistic regression, but it is not able to predict correctly on known data & hence it will also not able to predict properly on unknown data and in naive bayes algorithm, the accuracy is itself low.
+But KMeans is dividing the data into 5 groups perfectly as seen in the plot.
-KMeans is the best model.
+Therefore, KMeans is the best model.

 ### YOUR NAME